cjus/node-neo4j-presentation/presentation/readme.md

 };
 ```

 Next, we create a driver session and run (execute) a Cypher query.
 Note that the run function accepts two parameters and returns a JavaScript promise.
-The first parameter to run is the query template and the second is an object with query parameters.
-This allows Neo to cache query plans for added efficiency.
-We then use the `.then` and `.catch` to handle the promise resolve or reject cases.
+The first parameter to run is the query template and the second is an object with the  query's parameters.
+This allows Neo to cache query plans (template) for added efficiency.
+We then use the `.then` and `.catch` functions to handle the promise resolve or reject cases.

 ```javascript
 let session = driver.session();